smart-data-models/dataModel.TourismDestinations/TouristProfile/doc/spec_IT.md

       x-ngsi:
         type: Property
     bookingChannel:
-      description: Property.
-Channel used by the tourist for the reservation.
+      description: Channel used by the tourist for the reservation
       type: string
       x-ngsi:
         type: Property
     country:
-      description: 'Property.
-Country of nationality - https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2.'
+      description: 'Country of nationality - https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2'
       type: string
       x-ngsi:
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: